What is International Sloth Day?

-International Sloth Day - History
+International Sloth Day timeline

 Researchers found sloth fossils off a coastal desert in Peru and discovered they belonged to a group of sloths called Thalassocnus, who were semiaquatic and lived alongside whales and crocodiles.